raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 during which the client SHOULD NOT attempt this operation again.

-When appended to a Session Signaling response message for some client request, the Retry Delay TLV (0) is considered a modifier TLV.
+When appended to a Session Signaling response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
 The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the session as a whole.

-When sent in a Session Signaling request message, from server to client, the Retry Delay TLV (0) is considered an operation TLV.
+When sent in a Session Signaling request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
 It applies to the session as a whole, and the client MUST close the session, as described previously.
 The RCODE MUST indicate the reason for the termination.
 RCODE NOERROR indicates a routine shutdown.